adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Many a time, a module needs one breakpoint, or no breakpoints.
 Designing to predefined breakpoints also encourages the unnecessary tweaking of a design.

+### 6. Place scripts at the bottom

+Oldie but goodie.
+You know what to do.

 ## 3. Images

 Not everyone surfs the [world western web](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/) on high-end devices.
 But if you really need that high resolution image: